 Everyone loves baked stuffed lobster.
 But how to prepare live Maine Lobster for broiling at home can be a challenge.
+It’s not a job for the feint of heart.
 Fresh lobsters have to be prepared just so, and this means killing the live lobster by hand with a sharp chef’s knife.

 Many people are just uncomfortable with this step but experts assure us the final preparation is quick and painless for lobster.
 Lobsters are killed by inserting a sharp blade in the underside where the tail and body meet.

 Timing is very important in preparing baked stuffed lobster.
 It is best to have all ingredients ready and the dinner timed.
 Always wait until the last minute to kill the lobsters.
 This ensures all the natural flavors and juices will be preserved.

 Move quickly and wear gloves if you want to protect your hands from the spiny shell.
 If you are going to use the claw meat in the stuffing, place the lobster on its stomach and chop off the claws with a cleaver and set aside.
 If you are going to serve the lobster with the claws intact, skip this step and leave the claws on the lobster.